jwikman/nab-al-tools/CODING_GUIDELINES.md

 ## Comments

 Use JSDoc style comments for functions, interfaces, enums, and classes.
-[Create JSDoc Comments for JavaScript IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/create-jsdoc-comments-for-javascript-intellisense).
+[Create JSDoc Comments for JavaScript IntelliSense](https://docs.microsoft.com/visualstudio/ide/create-jsdoc-comments-for-javascript-intellisense).

 ## Strings

-* Use double quotes for strings.
+* Use single quotes for strings.
-* All strings visible to the user need to be localized (make an entry in diagnosticMessages.json).
+* When you can't use single quotes, try using back ticks (`).

 ## Diagnostic Messages